Limerick Generating Station: History

+20th century

 Limerick's cooling towers seen from the Philadelphia Premium Outlets.

-In 1969, the Philadelphia Electric Company (now PECO Energy, a subsidiary of Exelon) announced plans to build a nuclear power plant on a site along the Schuylkill River in Limerick Township, Montgomery County, approximately 30 miles northwest of Center City, Philadelphia.
+In 1969, the Philadelphia Electric Company (now PECO Energy, a subsidiary of Exelon) announced plans to build a nuclear power plant on a site along the Schuylkill River in Limerick Township, Montgomery County, approximately 30 miles northwest of Center City Philadelphia.
 Community protests by the Keystone Alliance and other delays pushed the start of construction by the Bechtel Power Corporation to June 1974.

-Limerick Unit 1 first attained criticality (began producing nuclear power, at limited capacity) on December 22, 1984 and was certified for commercial operation on February 1, 1986.
+Limerick Unit 1 first attained criticality (began producing nuclear power, at limited capacity) on December 22, 1984, and was certified for commercial operation on February 1, 1986.

 Limerick Unit 2 attained criticality on August 1, 1989, and commercial operation began on January 8, 1990.

 On July 27, 1994, an F3 tornado struck the area surrounding the Limerick Generating Station.
 The tornado narrowly missed the station by two miles, but caused considerable damage to a nearby housing development in Limerick Township.

+21st century

 President George W. Bush visited the Limerick Generating Station in May 2006 to discuss nuclear power and its role in the Advanced Energy Initiative, which he announced at the 2006 State of the Union Address.
 He toured the facility, including a trip to the control room of the plant.

 On October 20, 2014, the Nuclear Regulatory Commission (NRC) granted extensions for Limerick Units 1 and 2 for another 20 years.
 The units are now licensed to operate until 2044 and 2049 respectively.

 Unit 2 of the station was scrammed from 100% power to a shutdown on June 1, 2016, at 9 am.
 The reactor was shut down due to an electrical fault, causing the recirculation pumps to stop.
 The steam bypass valves that lead to the main condenser were opened and Limerick went through a normal hot shutdown process.